Azerbaijan Medical University: History

 Founded on 9 May 1930, the medical school grew out of the Department of Medicine of Baku State University.
 During World War II, the institute trained 2,082 doctors.
-By the decree of the Presidium of the Supreme Soviet of the Azerbaijan SSR, the medical institute was named after a doctor and writer Nariman Narimanov on 29 April 1957.
+By the decree of the President of the Supreme Soviet of the Azerbaijan SSR, the medical institute was named after a doctor and writer Nariman Narimanov on 29 April 1957.
 All further activities of the institute were associated with his name.
 In the fall of 2013, the University's Training and Surgical Clinic was opened.